Sigfreid74/SimConnectBridge/README.md

 - The Linux flight sim community
 - Proton/Wine developers for making MSFS possible on Linux
 - Everyone who tested and provided feedback
+- Also some AI assistance from Claude , Copilot & Chatpgt!
 ---

 **Enjoy your flights!** ✈️